Answers to common ABLE questions, Information to help you get ABLE ready

 For more information on this topic, please visit Step 2 on the Roadmap to Enrollment: Eligibility.

-Yes, an ABLE account can be opened for a person with a disability regardless of their age.
-Even though you may be over the age of 26, if disability began before age 26 and you meet the other criteria, you are eligible.
-If you are not currently receiving a disability-based benefit from the Social Security Administration (SSA), it is recommended that you ask your physician to indicate specifically whether or not you meet or equal the disability criteria outlined in the Listing of Impairments.
-The eligibility criteria for setting up an ABLE account is two-pronged.
-It requires:
+Yes, an ABLE account can be opened for a person with a disability at any age.
+Even though you may be over the age of 26, if your disability began before age 26 and you meet the medical criteria, you are eligible.
+If you are not receiving a disability-based benefit from the Social Security Administration, ask your physician to indicate if you meet or equal the disability criteria by signing a Disability Certification.

 Medical Criteria, Certifications and Improvement

-If an individual is not receiving a disability-based benefit from SSA, they must possess a disability certification, which includes the individual’s diagnosis, which is signed by a doctor of medicine or osteopathy, a doctor of dental surgery or dental medicine, and, for some purposes, a doctor of podiatric medicine, a doctor of optometry, or a chiropractor.
-Please see Sample Disability Certification.
+If a person is not receiving a disability-based benefit from SSA, they must possess a disability certification, which includes the person’s diagnosis, which is signed by a licensed physician.
+Please access Sample Disability Certification.
 The disability must:

 • meet the "marked and severe" functional limitation standard stated in the ABLE statute